AkAyProjects/AkAyProjects/README.md

 👋 Hi there!
-I'm Akash Ayyagari — a passionate engineer with a strong background in mechatronics, machine learning, AI, and industrial automation.
+I'm Akash Ayyagari — a passionate engineer with a Master's in Applied Science and a strong background in mechatronics, machine learning, AI, and industrial automation.
 I enjoy building intelligent systems that bridge the gap between hardware and software, especially in robotics and smart manufacturing.

 ### 🚀 Tech Stack